Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems: Introduction

 If the fluid inside a solid has a free surface, sloshing waves are generated when the system is subjected to a dynamic excitation.
-The frequencies of sloshing waves can be calculated analytically if the solid container is assumed to be rigid (see \cite{Ibrahim2005}).
-On the other hand, when the container is elastic, numerical or experimental investigations are usually conducted. \cite{Jiang2014} performed an experimental sweep test to determine the lower frequencies of sloshing waves in a tank with a prismatic base, considering both thick (rigid) and thin (elastic) walls, and they found that the resonant frequencies are very close to each other. \cite{PalBha2010} proposed a meshless formulation based on the Petrov-Galerkin method to study non-linear sloshing waves in a prismatic container under harmonic base excitation, and they obtained a good agreement with the solutions given by \cite{Frandsen2004} and \cite{Washizu1984}.
-In engineering applications, the amplitudes of sloshing waves are usually attenuated by using baffles, as shown by \cite{Belakroum2010} and \cite{Wang2012}.
+Housner~\cite{Housner1957, Housner1963} and other early investigators proposed to model a fluid-filled tank as a mechanical system with masses and springs, where the container flexibility and the sloshing of the liquid free surface are neglected.
+The frequencies of sloshing waves can be calculated analytically if the solid container is assumed to be rigid~\cite{Ibrahim2005}.
+On the other hand, when the container is elastic, approximate formulations are usually employed (see, for example, \cite{Haroun:1983, Veletsos:1984}).
+Alternatively, numerical or experimental investigations can be conducted.
+In~\cite{Jiang2014} an experimental sweep test to determine the lower frequencies of sloshing waves in a tank with a rectangular base was performed, considering both thick (rigid) and thin (elastic) walls, and it was found that the resonant frequencies are very close to each other.
+In~\cite{PalBha2010} a meshless formulation based on the Petrov-Galerkin method was proposed to study non-linear sloshing waves in a prismatic container under harmonic base excitation, and a good agreement was with the solutions given in~\cite{Washizu1984} and~\cite{Frandsen2004} was obtained.
+In engineering applications, the amplitudes of sloshing waves are usually attenuated by using baffles, as shown in~\cite{Belakroum2010} and~\cite{Wang2012}.

-The purpose of the present paper is to analyse Floquet-Bloch type waves in large systems of fluid-filled containers and to offer a design leading to suppression of undesirable vibrations.
-The main applications are in the protection of storage tanks in industrial facilities (see Fig.~\ref{PhotosTanks}), subjected to dynamic excitations such as seismic waves, which can cause serious accidents and endanger human life (\cite{Krausmann2010}).
+Field observations during past earthquakes~\cite{Steinbrugge-Rodrigo:1963, Niwa-Clough:1982, Manos-Clough:1985, Manos:1991, Hamdan:2000} show that storage tanks subjected to seismic loads can be damaged for different mechanisms: large lateral oscillations, buckling of the tank walls (``elephant foot'' and ``diamond shape'' buckling), uplift of the anchorage system, collapse of the tank roof, as well as failure of the piping system.
+These different failure mechanisms are described in the state-of-the-art reviews~\cite{Rammerstrofer-Fischer:1990} and~\cite{Ormeno-Larkin-Chouw:2012}.
+Many isolation techniques have been developed to prevent damages of tanks, such as linear elastomeric bearings~\cite{Shrimali-Jangid:2002, Shrimali-Jangid:2004}.